LanceJZ/Asteroids-Reimagined/README.md

 Fixed High Score instruction text.
 Fixed if Player hit by Fighter Pair, Player lost two lives.
 Fixed Double Shot and Plasma shot not hitting Boss after shield down.
+Fixed all weapons giving the player points after the game is over.

 Changes:
 When UFO hits rock, 5 to number of rocks by wave spawn if not a small rock.